 Answer

 The analyses were based on the ostracism effect across all 120 studies (as in Table 2 column d T1).
-However, due to listwise deletion the number of effects indeed reduced the number of effects included and now reads
+However, due to listwise deletion the number of effects indeed reduced the number of effects included and now reads:

 To inspect for structural and sampling effects of the studies, we ran mixed-effect models on the 120 ostracism effects, on both the first and the last measure.
 Due to listwise deletion, only 45 of 120 effect sizes remained on the first measure and 41 of 95 effect sizes for the last measure.